jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 slide title: Users

-[ Screen shot of management screen for Clojure Google group, with "Showing 50 of 9564 members" circled for attention. ]
+[ Screen shot of management screen for Clojure Google group, with "Showing 50 of 9564 members" circled for attention.
+As of 2018-Feb-10 that number is 11,252. ]
 ```

 There are lots of users.
 The mailing list has almost 10,000 users on
 it.
 And they are all happy nice people.
 I promise.

+[Audience laughter]

 No, they are.
-I
-think that matters, if you have ever seen the old Lisp community.
+I think that matters, if you have ever seen the old
+Lisp community.
 They were not all happy nice people.
+But Clojure
-But Clojure users are happy and
+users are happy and nice people.
-nice people.

 [Time 0:59:46]